braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 <a id="Evanescent-Gui-Figure"></a>
 ### Evanescent, Gui, Figure  [⬆](#Table-of-Contents)

-We can now demonstrate the use of evanescent props and graphical handles (Code 15).
+You can now learn how to use evanescent props and graphical handles (Code 15).

 > **Code 15.** **Element with figure.**